tink-crypto/tink/docs/GOLANG-HOWTO.md

 ### Deterministic AEAD

-Unlike AEAD, implementations of this interface are not semantically secure, because encrypting the same plaintex always yields the same ciphertext.
+Unlike AEAD, implementations of this interface are not semantically secure, because encrypting the same plaintext always yields the same ciphertext.

 ```go
 package main